AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 ### June 8, 2016
 1. Need to find a way to hook up the piezoelectric in a way that doesn't damage it.
 Durability isn't its strong suit.
 (I had to solder a new wire on the old one a few days back, maybe thicker wires are a meaningful upgrade?).
+2. Potential Milestone: Can we indicate that rain has begun falling 10 seconds after it starts?

 ***